Start analyzing your mobile or UWP app with App Center and Application Insights

 To make sure your custom events are being received, go to the Events tab under the Analytics section in App Center.
-It can take a couple minutes for events to show up from when they're sent from your app.
+It can take a couple minutes for events to show up after they're sent from your app.

 Create an Application Insights resource

-Once your app is sending custom events and these events are being received by App Center, you need to create an App Center-type Application Insights resource in the Azure portal:
+After your app sends custom events and these events are received by App Center, you need to create an App Center-type Application Insights resource in the Azure portal: